 - a little hot water, if necessary, to make a thick paste.

-- Melt chocolate: if you want to use plain milk chocolate, your best option is Trade Aid milk chocolate or anything with Fairtrade certification, as these use slave-free sugar as well as cocoa.
+Melt chocolate: if you want to use plain milk chocolate, your best option is Trade Aid milk chocolate or anything with Fairtrade certification, as these use slave-free sugar as well as cocoa.
 If that doesn’t work for you then look for UTZ or Rainforest Alliance certified chocolate, where at least the cocoa is slave free.
 Whittakers milk chocolate or Countdown milk chocolate are both widely-available Rainforest Alliance certified options.
 You’ll need about 500g all up.